-Here follow some various other cameras in my collection in somewhat arbitrary but roughly chronological order.
+Here follow various other non-folding cameras in my collection that don't have their own page, in somewhat arbitrary but roughly chronological order.

 Kochmann Korelle K

 Kochmann was a small camera company from Dresden probably best known for its Korelle folding cameras and the Reflex Korelle, a medium format SLR.
 The company was founded in 1921 but most camera models were made in the 1930s.